ebzzry/ebzzry.github.io/src/y.md

 5050
 ```

-Take note, that at this point, you're no longer using the `sum0` name,
+Take note, that at this point, you’re no longer using the `sum0` name,
 to refer the the definition, except for later.